f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 ### Political world

 1. Influence critical political decisions in a hidden manner
+2. Block of any investigations related to gangstalking and Targeted Individuals
-2. Change laws and regulations to avoid Neural Laws and Neural Rights protection
+3. Change laws and regulations to avoid Neural Laws and Neural Rights protection
-3. The network always acts in the interest of the minority - world elites: large corporations holders, rich families, etc. (hypothesis to verify)
+4. The network always acts in the interest of the minority - world elites: large corporations holders, rich families, etc. (hypothesis to verify)
-4. Hidden communication to hide the truth
+5. Hidden communication to hide the truth

 ### Audio onboarding patterns (hypothetical) - likely adaptive for every case